-In government contracting issues, Mr. Tolchin represents prime and subcontractors in contract negotiation and formation matters and in disputes involving both government and commercial business issues.
-He has been involved in procurement cases before many of the federal and state boards of contract appeal, Government Accountability Office, Small Business Administration, United States Court of Federal Claims, Court of Appeals for the Federal Circuit and other federal and state courts across the United States.
+In government contracting matters, Ed represents prime and subcontractors in contract negotiation and formation matters and in disputes involving both government and commercial business issues.
+He has been involved in procurement cases before many of the federal and state boards of contract appeal, Government Accountability Office, Small Business Administration, United States Court of Federal Claims, Court of Appeals for the Federal Circuit and federal and state courts across the United States.

 His business litigation practice involves large and small matters in federal and state courts and before numerous arbitration panels.
-Many of Mr. Tolchin’s cases have involved complicated partnership and corporate control, ownership, and acquisition disputes.
+Many of Ed’s cases have involved complicated contractual disputes, real estate development matters, and entity control and acquisition questions.

-Aside from his legal affiliations, Mr. Tolchin devotes his time to the community by serving with various nonprofit organizations, including his local synagogue where he has served as president and several local charities where he has served on the boards, including the local community Federation.
+Aside from his legal affiliations, Ed devotes his time to the community by serving with various nonprofit organizations, including his local synagogue where he has served as president and several local charities where he has served on the boards, including the local community Federation.

-Mr. Tolchin speaks regularly on legal matters and has been interviewed on government contracting issues for national news programs.
-His publications include:
+Ed speaks regularly on legal matters and has been interviewed on government contracting and technology issues for numerous national and trade publications.

 - "The Federal Procurement Process, Recent Developments, Protests and Claims,” University of Maryland, Small Business Development Center, Webinar, Presenter, July 28, 2020

 - "Challenges With Employees Working From Home: Wage and Hour Compliance and Security and Privacy Issues," TEPAN, Presenter, May 19, 2020